Setasign/SetaPDF-Signer-Addon-CSC/README.md

 ## Known not implemented features

-At the moment the module does not support RSA_PSS or ECDSA as signing algorithm because of missing testing options.
+At the moment the module does not support RSA_PSS as signing algorithm because of missing testing options.
-Both are implemented but will throw an exception to get a chance for a test case.
+The current implementation but will throw an exception to get a chance for a test case.
 Please contact us at support@setasign.com so that we can work on a final implementation together.

 Authentification is only supported over [OAuth2](https://oauth.net/2/).
 Authentification over HTTP Basic or Digest